OpenAPC/openapc-treemaps/README.md

 python openapc_visual/manage.py freeze
 ```

-This will make a plain HTML version of the visualizations, ready to be deployed to S3 or another file hosting platform.
+This will make a plain HTML version of the visualizations.